Ali-El-Shoraa/bootstrap-websit/README.md

-# Tailwind Landing Page
+# BootStrap Landing Page

-The goal of building this project is to practice using tailwind css.
+The goal of building this project is to practice using bootstrap css.

 ## Table of contents